 issues like osteoporosis and osteoarthritis.
 Vitamin C (ascorbic acid) regulates

 bone and cartilage metabolism at the cellular level – even into the nucleus of

 the cell – of osteoblasts and chondrocytes.
 (2) The metabolism of articular

-cartilage relies on chondroprotectors (CPs) that influence
+cartilage relies on chondroprotectors (CPs) that contribute to

 the regeneration of cartilage surfaces and joint capsules.
 In osteoarthritis and

 low back pain, loss of chondroitin sulfate and hyaline cartilage is seen.

 oral supplementation as diet is not often a source of these CPs.

 Oral supplementation is also a preferred way to boost